Panonim/Panonim/README.md

 My name is Artur and currently I'm living in Greater Poland, Poznań.

-I'm currently learning Front-end development for 3 years.
+I'm currently learning Front-end since 2020.
 I'm hobbistic logo and web designer, I really enjoy starting new projects and pushing my creativity to the limit.

 ## 🔨 Projects I'm working on: